 Chapels

-Every week students from K-12 participate in a school wide chapel where the students worship together, and grow in their spiritual life, have opportunities to lead out in song service, prayer, and service.
+Every week students from TK-8 participate in a school wide chapel where the students worship together, grow in their spiritual life, have opportunities to lead out in song service, prayer, and the lesson.

-Two Fridays a month students in K-8 participate in chapel services together, while 9th-12th grades worships together at a separate time.
-The alternating Fridays, students in K-12 worship all together in Koinonia.
 Koinonia is a greek word, which means, Christian fellowship or communion, with God or, more commonly, with fellow Christians.
 Here at Napa Christian, we have a strong belief in the strength of coming together as a community to worship God and support each other.
-One of our favorite parts of Koinonia is the opportunity for students to sit together and worship with their “family groups,” which are made up of students of mixed ages from K-12.
-These family groups help bond students, give students in the oder grades leadership roles, and form relationships and memories that our students keep for a lifetime.
+Two Fridays a month students TK-4 will pair up with 5-8 and create family groups.
+One of our favorite parts of Koinonia is the opportunity for the children to sit together and worship with their family groups, it will help bond students, give those in the upper grades leadership roles, and form relationships and memories that our students keep for a lifetime.

 Outreach